gabrielmm1234/comic-app/README.md

 The ComicService just need a http_component to be injected in order to work and the http_component needs and adapter to work as an anti-corruption-layer.
 This way it's flexibe, for example, to create a new http_component to deal with DC comics API for example and use the same ComicService to orchestrate all the necessary behaviour.

 To summarize, I have four basic types of classes: Services, port handlers (controllers and http_components), adapters and domain classes.

+Also, everyting is under the comic module.
+This way it's possible to make the application more modular and create a specific module for dc_comic for example and deal with different providers altogether.

 ### Tests